LineageOS/lineage_wiki/_includes/templates/recovery_install_fastboot_generic.md

 1. [Build]({{ "devices/" | append: device.codename | append: "/build" | relative_url }}) a LineageOS installation package.
 The recovery will be built as part of it!
 {%- endif %}
     {% include alerts/important.html content="Other recoveries may not work for installation or updates.
 We strongly recommend to use the one linked above!" %}
+{%- if device.maintainers != empty and device.is_retrofit_dynamic_partitions and device.is_ab_device != true %}
+2. Download [super_empty.img](https://download.lineageos.org/devices/{{ device.codename }}) since your device uses retrofitted dynamic partitions.
+{%- endif %}
-2. Connect your device to your PC via USB if it isn't already.
+3. Connect your device to your PC via USB if it isn't already.
-3. If your device isn't already in fastboot mode, on the computer, open a command prompt (on Windows) or terminal (on Linux or macOS) window, and type:
+4. If your device isn't already in fastboot mode, on the computer, open a command prompt (on Windows) or terminal (on Linux or macOS) window, and type:
 ```
 adb reboot bootloader
 ```